kabircse/php-codeigniter-tips-tricks/wamp-add-more-php-version.md

-Install PHP 5.3.5 on WAMP
+How To Install PHP 5.3.5 on WAMP
 ==========================================
 The latest PHP version provided by WAMP is currently PHP 5.3.5.
 Continue reading if you want to install a later version.